-The Musical Moments Trust was established in memory of an inspirational little boy who, regardless of his treatment and what was happening around him, positively embraced life and surrounded those around him with happiness.
+The Musical Moments Trust was established in memory of an inspirational little boy who – regardless of his treatment and all that was happening around him – positively embraced life, always radiating joy to those around him.
 Yellow was his favourite colour and one vital resource that assisted him with having a positive attitude was music.
-This included singing, dancing, playing an instrument and creating songs.
+Whether he was singing or dancing, music always brought a smile to his face.

 Music can be a great source of enjoyment, comfort and self-expression for children during their treatment, particularly in times of isolation.
-Music therapy is a fantastic way for them to express their innermost emotions regarding the circumstances encompassing them.
+Music therapy is a fantastic way for them to express how they feel where words are too difficult.

-While music therapy is offered to patients during their time in hospital, once a child goes home they no longer have access to this wonderful service.
+While music therapy is offered to patients during their time in hospital, once a child goes home they no longer have access to this hugely beneficial service.

-Applications are due at the end of the April and September school holidays, with funding awarded in May and October.
+Applications are due at the end of the Term 1 and Term 3, with funding awarded in May and October.